minprog/uva-prog-ink/15 Problem Sets/40 Problem Set 1/20 Wordgames.md

 # Wordgames

-In this problem, you’ll implement the Python wordgame!
+In this problem, you'll implement the Python wordgame!
 We have already provided quite a bit of code for you to work with, and you will fill in some of the functions.
 Download and save the [Week 4 code files](week4.zip).

 In the next problem, *Hangman*, you will write the program almost from scratch.

-Don’t be intimidated by the length of this problem set.
-It’s a lot of reading, but it is very doable.
+Don't be intimidated by the length of this problem set.
+It's a lot of reading, but it is very doable.

-Let’s begin by describing the Python wordgame: this game is a lot like Scrabble or Text Twist, if you’ve played those.
+Let's begin by describing the Python wordgame: this game is a lot like Scrabble or Text Twist, if you've played those.
 Letters are dealt to players, who then construct one or more words out of their letters.
 Each valid word receives a score, based on the length of the word and the letters in that word.